Animaznman/PF_GM_aid/data/distil/Legends/toulon_vidoc.md

 # THE ROAD TO HELL Frustrated, Vidoc left the dottari and joined the Order of the Scourge.
 Here, his lack of noble ancestry posed no obstacle, and he rose quickly through the ranks.
 Toulon Vidoc rapidly developed a reputation for precise thinking, dogged determination, and tremendous personal courage.
 His years navigating Egorian's politics also left him far more adept at manipulating the levers of power than most Hellknights could ever be.

 Within less than a decade, Vidoc rose from a rank-and-file Hellknight to lictor.
 He shaped the Hellknights under his command in his own image, constantly exhorting them to develop new policing strategies, build up informant

+networks, earn the trust of the populace, and never flinch from bringing wrongdoers to justice.
+At the same time, he cultivated grateful nobles throughout Chelaxian society, ensuring a certain level of autonomy and protection for his investigators.

+His career has been burnished by his Order's successes.
+Five years ago, Vidoc secretly captured the Bellflower Network's previous leader, Farmer **Hannelore Fallows** (NG female halfling abolitionist).
+The hellspawn Hellknight **Jheraal** (LN female tiefling^APG human hellknight) solved a series of unsettling murders in Westcrown, ultimately tracing them to agents of the graveknight Order of the Crux.
+Master of Blades **Uldrannas Haelcant** (LG male human hellknight) continues to pursue a 40-year-old ring of necromantically influenced organ harvesters and kidnappers.
+Though he has not succeeded in apprehending its ringleaders, he has greatly diminished its activity.

+The Order of the Scourge, under Lictor Vidoc's guidance, has also taken a passing interest in the disappearance of Absalom's primarch, Lord **Gyr of Gixx** (N male human rogue), and the appointment of Wynsal Starborn as acting primarch in Gyr's place.
+The Hellknights' interest is to ensure that Absalom continues to run smoothly, as the city-state is too important a trading power to be allowed to slip into chaos.

+Vidoc's accomplishments unsurprisingly drew the attention of Queen Abrogail II of Cheliax.
+While Vidoc had so far managed to maneuver around Abrogail's interest in him—an interest he believes may have bordered on the romantic more so than the political—he recently earned her scrutiny due to Order of the Scourge's investigation into the queen herself.
+The Order posits that Abrogail may have had a hand in Cheliax's recent turmoil for political or financial gain.
+News of Abrogail's attempts to hire Blood Mistress Jakalyn to dispatch the queen's enemies, potentially including members of the Order of the Scourge, have only pushed this investigation to the Order's highest priority.
+Vidoc has halted the investigation for the moment as he considers his strategy, but stirrings throughout the Order of the Scourge suggest that the Hellknights will not be daunted by Abrogail and the investigation will be moving forward.
+A conflict between these powers seems near inevitable.

+PEOPLE OF NOTE Abrogail Thrune II (page 8), Avarneus (page 22), Jakalyn (page 56), Magdelena and Martum Fallows (page 84), Wynsal Starborn (page 118)

+# OLD FAVORS A peculiarity of Toulon Vidoc's early career was his lack of interest in claiming credit for his successes.
+It was the work itself that absorbed him, not the acclaim that followed.
+While Vidoc was quick to volunteer for the hardest cases, he was also happy to let other dottari claim credit for the apprehensions.
+These

+traits made him invaluable to many of Egorian's ambitious young officers, who lacked his skills but had the right names for promotion.
+To this day, many senior officers in Egorian's dottari owe their positions

+to Toulon Vidoc, who earned the laurels that they've been resting on ever since.
+While Vidoc has never actually threatened to expose such

+frauds, these senior dottari are acutely aware that he could, and as such, they have a strong interest in accommodating Vidoc's requests.